runegan/jsxbin/README.md

 ```
 to get the command.

-# Contributing
+## Contributing

-Issues and pull requests are more than welcome.
+Issues and pull requests are more than welcome!
 Please ensure you have tests for your pull requests, and that `npm test` passes.

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details
+This project includes code from the [Adobe Extendscript debugger extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=Adobe.extendscript-debug) which uses the [Apache License, Version 2.0]*(http://www.apache.org/licenses/LICENSE-2.0)

+## Thanks

+- The implemention using VSCode ES debugger from Adobe was added by [Sammarks](https://github.com/sammarks)
+- Thanks to [RenderTom](https://github.com/rendertom) and [Zlovatt](https://github.com/zlovatt) for additional contributions